weeebr/dizzlefolio/README.md

 ### Export

-Exporting your portfolios and transactions is a convenient way to back-up your Investbrain data.
+Exporting your portfolios and transactions is a convenient way to back-up your Dizzlefolio data.
 It is also a convenient way to maintain portability of *your* data.

 ## Configuration